AmirPasha25/rag-data-ingestion/README.md

 ---

-## 🔹 Retrieval
+## 🔹 Retrieval (Planned)

-At query time, the system retrieves the most relevant knowledge chunks.
+The retrieval stage will be added in the next phase of the project.

-### Retrieval Flow
+### Planned Retrieval Flow
 * Convert user query into an embedding
 * Perform similarity search using FAISS
 * Retrieve Top-K most relevant document chunks
-* Inject retrieved context into the LLM prompt
+* Pass retrieved context to an LLM for grounded response generation

 ---